-The CapU50 Trail is an interpretive trail funded by the Great Ideas Fund and designed and built collaboratively by CapU students, faculty and facilities staff.
-The trail circles through the Capilano University North Vancouver campus showcasing campus sustainability initiatives, ecosystems, and cultural history.
+The CapU 50 Trail is an interpretive trail funded by the Great Ideas Fund and designed and built collaboratively by CapU students, alumni, faculty, facilities staff and community neighbours.
+The trail includes a series of new and recontoured nature paths which link together campus garden walkways and the Seymour River Greenway Trail forming a 1.6 km loop through the Capilano University North Vancouver campus.
+The trail showcases campus sustainability initiatives, ecosystems, and natural history.

-The trail is designed to help the CapU community:
+The trail was created to help the CapU community:

-- better appreciate the natural beauty and sustainability practices of Capilano University;
+- better appreciate the natural beauty, ecology and sustainability practices of Capilano University;

 - enjoy physical activity in the outdoors; and,

-- take advantage of the diverse learning opportunities embedded in our unique natural and cultural campus resources.
+- take advantage of the diverse teaching and learning opportunities embedded in our campus environment.

 Join the CapU50 BioBlitz!